Integrating FixMyStreet with back-end systems

 offers an alternative way to post new problem reports into it, then you’ll need to

 code it.
-Typically this will mean adding a custom Perl module to
+Typically this could involve either adding a custom Perl module to

 The advantage of this approach is that, to FixMyStreet, the body uses the tried and tested Open311 send method.
 The benefit to the body is that should their back-end one day implement the Open311 standard, or they change to using one that does, then no changes will be necessary other than to remove the scripts.